ogust-projects/wicked_pdf/README.md

 Because `wicked_pdf` is a wrapper for  [wkhtmltopdf](http://wkhtmltopdf.org/), you'll need to install that, too.

-The simplest way to install all of the binaries on most Linux or OSX systems is through the gem [wkhtmltopdf-binary](https://github.com/zakird/wkhtmltopdf_binary_gem).
-Builds for other systems are available [here](https://wkhtmltopdf.org/downloads.html)
+The simplest way to install all of the binaries (Linux, OSX, Windows) is through the gem [wkhtmltopdf-binary](https://github.com/steerio/wkhtmltopdf-binary).
-To install that gem, add this:
+To install that, add a second gem

 ```ruby
 gem 'wkhtmltopdf-binary'